mihikakamat/Mihika-Kamat---BlueStamp-Portfolio/index.md

 - Technical progress you've made so far
 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

+# Starter Project: RGB Slider

+<iframe width="560" height="315" src="https://www.youtube.com/embed/rhV8uBoarpk?si=_rZ5P_-N4F-b0jgd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+The RGB Slider uses three sliders and a lightbulb.
+Each of the sliders sends an integer value to the lightbulb to determine the color it displays.
+This is powered with the USB-C plug on the circuit board.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.